 Haidt believes that vengeance and gratitude are emotional constructs that support Tit-for Tat strategies.
 He wrote that “vengeance and gratitude are moral sentiments that amplify and enforce tit for tat.” he continues, “vengeful and grateful feelings appear to have evolved precisely because they are such useful tools for helping individuals create cooperative relationships, thereby reaping the gains from non-zero-sum games” (2006).

-A lovely example of cooperation that triumphantly exceeds selfish acts of competitiveness is the fable of the blind man carrying the lame man.
+A lovely example of cooperation that triumphantly exceeds selfish acts of competitiveness is the fable of the blind man carrying the physically disabled.
 Each man benefitting from the strength of the other.
 The sum of their joint actions surpasses individual efforts.

 Life is much like this.